 provides an on-premise-based system where financial institutions can direct ClickSwitch to change direct deposit information on their behalf through a portal.
 ClickSwitch works its magic by officiating the manual process away from the bank.
 They have a large phone bank in Minneapolis that calls on HR departs on a bank's behalf, hundreds of fax machines that send direct deposit change forms, and a large mailing operation that sends direct deposit change forms to employees when all else fails.
 Less automation; more obfuscation.
 The largest drawback is that the process can take weeks to complete and neither the financial institution or the worker knows if ClickSwitch was successful until the next payroll run is completed.

-is a new firm founded this year in San Francisco.
+is a new firm founded in 2020 in San Francisco.
 They should be commended for working through this process from an automation first approach and connecting directly with payroll vendors.
 The downside - payroll vendors do not control direct deposit information; companies do.
 As you look through the landscape of the largest companies who pay workers, they each have a custom implementation and process for running their payroll.
 Pinwheel might work for the 10 person bakery down the street - it will not work for Walmart.

 Just like Equifax is smart to understand that income and employment verification is a feature, not a product, so too is Argyle.
 What both ClickSwitch and Pinwheel miss is that providing direct deposit switching is one of many features enabled by accessing a worker's employment data itself.
 It's access to the data set itself that enables services such as Income and Employment Verification

-, and yes, Automated Direct Deposit Switching
+, Real-Time Earnings Transparency, and yes, Automated Direct Deposit Switching

 .
 Why would a business want to have services like these from multiple vendors if one company can provide them everything through a single API?